Gone are the days when effective marketing meant visibility on a park bench or a lamp post banner.

 There is nothing more convincing and trustworthy than “online” word-of-mouth marketing.

-The power of online media posting, reposting, and sharing is exponential!
+The power of online media posting, reposting, and sharing is exponential and must be considered when coming up with financial advisor marketing ideas!

-Social media content and emails are virtually permanent—unless deleted, of course.
+Social media content and emails are virtually permanent—unless deleted.

 With engagement buttons such as “repost,” “share,” or “like,” there are many ways to make a post relevant again.